miku-gg/miku/docs/src/guides/bots/create-bots.md

         {
             "service": "openai_emotion-interpreter",  // For mapping the bot responses to emotion images "props": {
-                "images": { // Hashesh of the emotion images "angry": string;
+                "images": { // Hashes of the emotion images "angry": string;
                     "sad": string;
                     "happy": string;